 If the water level becomes too low please let us know and we will add fresh water.
 If we have to do this the water will need heating up again and the chemical levels checked before the tub can be used again.

-Please do to use the hot tub or sauna on your own and use the spa sensibly.
+Please use the spa sensibly.
 The tub and sauna are designed to sit in.
 Please do not submerge yourself under the water in the tub.

 To comply with best practice the hot tub water is checked daily.